 In 1968, the concept of Oikocredit was both an innovation and a controversy.

 EDCS faces difficulties as it tries to raise enough start-up investments by churches.
-The idea of lending to organizations which help the poor gradually gains support and by the end of 70s EDCS makes its first two investments in India and in Ecuador.
+The idea of lending to organisations which help the poor gradually gains support and by the end of 70s EDCS makes its first two investments in India and in Ecuador.

 EDCS makes a lot of progress extending investment opportunities to individuals and turning over its first operating profit.
 By the end of the decade EDCS pays out its first dividend to investors and approves its 100th loan.